 The rules proposed in this package make technical changes to existing language, add new rule language to address changes in the medical field, and update reimbursement fees in order to maintain consistency with CMS (Medicare) guidelines used by health care providers throughout the country.

-4. If MCL 24.232(8) applies and the proposed rules are more stringent than the applicable federally mandated standard, a statement of specific facts that establish the clear and convincing need to adopt the more stringent rules and an explanation of the exceptional circumstances that necessitate the more stringent standards is required.
+4. If MCL 24.232(8) applies and the proposed rules are more stringent than the applicable federally mandated standard, provide a statement of specific facts that establish the clear and convincing need to adopt the more stringent rules.